Katrín Jakobsdóttir: Prime Minister (2017–2024)

+Resignation, presidential campaign (2024) and international work

+On 9 April 2024, Katrín resigned as prime minister and chairperson of the Left-Green Movement and ran for the presidency of Iceland.
+She came in second place behind Halla Tómasdóttir and received 25.1% percent of votes cast.
+Katrín said she does not plan to run for the presidency again and will not go back into politics.
+She now serves as a senior emissary for the Arctic Circle and is the chair of the Polar Dialogue, an initiative within the Arctic Circle.
+Katrín is also the chair of the Pan-European Commission on Climate and Health organized by the regional office of WHO in Europe.

 Political positions

 Katrín opposes Icelandic membership of NATO, but as part of the compromise between the Left-Greens and their coalition partners, the government does not intend to withdraw from NATO or hold a referendum on NATO membership.
 Katrín also opposes Iceland joining the European Union (EU).
-The coalition government does not intend to hold a referendum on restarting Iceland's accession negotiations with the EU.
+The coalition government did not hold a referendum on restarting Iceland's accession negotiations with the EU.

 Personal life

-Katrín is married to Gunnar Sigvaldason, and the mother of three sons (born 2005, 2007, and 2011).
+Katrín is married to Gunnar Sigvaldason, has three sons (born 2005, 2007, and 2011).
 Her father, Jakob Ármannsson, was an educator and banker and her mother, Signý Thoroddsen, was a psychologist.

 She hails from a family which has produced many prominent people in Icelandic politics, academia, and literature.
 She is the younger sister of twin brothers Ármann Jakobsson and Sverrir Jakobsson, who are both professors in the humanities at the University of Iceland.
 Katrín is the great-granddaughter of the politician and judge Skúli Thoroddsen and the poet Theodóra Thoroddsen.
-Her maternal grandfather was engineer and MP Sigurður S. Thoroddsen.
+Her maternal grandfather was an engineer and MP Sigurður S. Thoroddsen.
 The poet Dagur Sigurðarson is her maternal uncle.

+Her debut crime novel "Reykjavík: A Crime Story," co-written with best-selling Icelandic author Ragnar Jónasson, was published in October 2022,Prime Minister by Day, Noir Writer by Night with an English translation published in September 2023.
+A second crime novel, "Franski spítalinn" ("The French Hospital"), also in collaboration with Ragnar Jónasson, was published in Iceland in October 2025.

 International cooperation

-Katrín has been a member of the following committees:
+Katrín has been a member of the following international organizations or committees: